Hameed-CDCR/MyRepos-01/README.md

 # MyRepos-01
-This is a test "Hello worlk" for learning of the GItHub.
+This is a test "Hello world!" for learning of the GitHub.